userfrosting/learn/pages/01.basics/03.installation/docs.md

 ### PHP dependencies

-Next, we will run Composer in the `app` subdirectory to fetch and install the PHP packages used by UserFrosting (note, if you are using the `dev` branch of UserFrosting, you will want to run `git checkout dev` first):
+Next, we will run Composer in the `app` subdirectory to fetch and install the PHP packages used by UserFrosting:

 ```bash
 $ cd app